 What is APR?

 Often when you see a credit card or loan advertised, you will see a figure published that has the APR by it.
 This is the Annual Percentage Rate - the rate of interest you will be charged over a year for borrowing.
 It is a legal requirement for a lender to show you the APR so that you can easily compare the cost of different borrowing.
-For a quick overview, take a look at this short film:

 Is this the amount that will actually be charged?